Symphony of Fire

 It was presented at English Bay in Vancouver, British Columbia, and at the Lake Ontario waterfront of the Ontario Place theme park in Toronto, Ontario, Canada until 2000, when these presentations were forced to seek new sponsors and, thus, the exhibition changed names.

+The Vancouver event, re-branded as the Honda Celebration of Light, is the only festival that continues today.

 History

-The event had been previously sponsored by British American Tobacco (with the branding Benson & Hedges Symphony of Fire), but once tobacco advertising restrictions were legislated by the Canadian federal government in 2000, there were fears that the event would fail to receive sufficient funding to continue operations.
+The event had been previously sponsored by British American Tobacco (with the branding Benson & Hedges Symphony of Fire), but once tobacco advertising restrictions were legislated by Canada's federal government in 2000, there were fears that the event would fail to receive sufficient funding to continue operations.

-The Vancouver event, with various sponsors, has been re-branded as the Celebration of Light.
+The Vancouver event, with various sponsors, has been re-branded as the Celebration of Light and continues to operate under sponsorship from Honda.

 British American Tobacco informed Ontario Place Corporation, the hosts of the Toronto exhibition, that they could continue holding the annual event, but under a different name, as the Symphony of Fire trademark vested with Benson and Hedges.
-The Toronto event has since been renamed the Canada Dry Festival of Fire.
+The Toronto event was renamed the Canada Dry Festival of Fire; it ended in 2011.

 In South Africa, the event is still marketed under the name Symphony of Fire and is sponsored by a local radio station.
+They were presented at Victoria & Alfred waterfront in Cape Town.
 The Cape Town events took place in 2000 and March 2006.
-Spain, Canada and South Africa took part in the 2006 event with South Africa winning on the 8 April.
+Spain, Canada and South Africa took part in the 2006 event, with South Africa winning on the April 8th.
+The event has since been cancelled.